chowiekomba/VarietyOfTotems/README.md

 - ### ⚡ Totem Shard
 This is the main item used to craft totems.<br>
-A Vex, Ravanger, Ender Dragon, and Warden now drop Totem Shards.
+A Vex, Ravager, Ender Dragon, and Warden now drop Totem Shards.
 <details>
 <summary>📸 Screenshots</summary>